Feeling distracted and struggling to get stuff done?

 You might realize that you check Instagram 50 times a day and spend 2 hours on the website.
 That’s a lot.
 That’s a lot of time you could spend with your family or use to work on your most important task.

-So you might decide to uninstall Instagram from your phone or delete your account altogether because the negatives outweigh the benefits.
-Or you give the password to your partner or assistant, and they only let you log in to Instagram at the weekend or once every two weeks.
+So you might decide to uninstall Instagram from your phone (and use it only on your PC) or delete your account altogether because the negatives outweigh the benefits.
+Alternatively, you can share the password with your partner or assistant (if you trust them enough), and they will only allow you to log in to Instagram on weekends or once every two weeks.

 3. Learn To Say “No!”